Self Managed Super Fund (SMSF) Loans

 - Obtain conditional loan approval.

-- Establish the bare trust deed.
+- Establish the bare trust deed and bare trustee.

 - Execute your purchase contract.

 - Solicitors will review your deeds and prepare mortgage documents.

 - Return your mortgage documents and book in a settlement date.